Skip to main content

 There’s an Exception to Every Rule

 And the exception here is a new business.
-Unless a new business is a hit within their first year, they will typically have to invest more money on new customer acquisition until they build sufficient brand awareness with their target market and gain enough sales momentum to make them profitable.
-That said, it is just as vital for new businesses to have a well thought out customer retention strategy in place so that each new customer they attract can count towards building a solid foundation of repeat customers and referrals.
+Unless a new business is a hit in its first year, it will typically have to invest more in new customer acquisition until it builds sufficient brand awareness with its target market and gains enough sales momentum to become profitable.
+That said, it is just as vital for new businesses to have a well-thought-out customer retention strategy in place so that each new customer they attract can help build a solid foundation of repeat customers and referrals.

 In Conclusion